Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Constructing the directional mollification

-which is the sum of the mollification and the directional derivative term. \end{definition} Note that the previous definition makes sense because it is asked that the function $f$ and its directional derivative are locally integrable functions.
+which is the sum of the mollification and the directional derivative term. \end{definition} Note that the previous definition makes sense because it is asked that the function $f$, and its directional derivative are locally integrable functions.
 Clearly, if $f : \R \to \R^n$ we just need to apply the previous definition to each component of $f$.

-We now present the theorem that will enable us, under some extra conditions about $f$, to solve \cref{prob:NewRegProblem} up to its fourth statement.
-The fourth one is a particular application of the directional mollification and will be solved in \cref{sec:ApplicationThreePointTwoSegments}.
-The last point, computational cost, is relatively inexpensive, as \cref{def:NewMollification} involves straightforward integral calculations in a compact support of $\R^n$ with locally integrable and smooth functions.
+We now present the theorem that will enable us, under some extra conditions about $f$, to solve Problem \ref{prob:NewRegProblem} up to its fourth statement.
+The fourth one is a particular application of the directional mollification and will be solved in Section \ref{sec:ApplicationThreePointTwoSegments}.
+The last point, regarding the computational cost, can be seen to be relatively inexpensive, as Definition \ref{def:NewMollification} involves straightforward integral calculations in a compact support of $\R^n$ with locally integrable and smooth functions.
+Note that the Theorem is presented for functions from $\R^n$ to $\R$.
+As previously mentioned, for a polygonal chain, which is a function from $\R$ to $\R^n$, we just need to apply the results of the theorem component-wise, i.e., for real-valued functions defined in $\R$.
+Therefore, Theorem \ref{thm:TheoremThatSolvesNewRegularization} presents the solution of Problem \ref{prob:NewRegProblem} to its full generality, allowing the use of the directional mollification not only for curves in space, but also for surfaces.